Orch3strator/ctm-engineer-ce/README.md

 - The deploy service allows you to transfer job and configuration definitions to Control-M. Once a job is deployed, it will be scheduled by Control-M according to its scheduling criteria and dependencies.
 The deploy overwrites any existing definition of the same name.

+### Deploy Service

+The deploy service allows you to transfer job and configuration definitions to Control-M.

+### Config Service

+The config service allows you to configure the Control-M environment.

 ## Inventory